Saket210/Calender-App/README.md

 - Receive background browser notifications at the event if the website is not in the foreground.
 - Search for events with their title.

-## Improvements that can be made:
-- Add snooze and redirects in the notification.
-- Add a filter to filter out events based on time and status.

 # Backend
 - Backend built on NestJs using Cloudinary to store images and videos and Firebase to send browser notifications.